 CHEMISTRY B.-Qualitative Analysis and Organic Chemistry.
 This is primarily a laboratory course supplemented by lectures and recitations.
-The first half of the year deals with the theory of solutions and analysis of the more common metals and salts.
-The second half is devoted to the chemistry of the carbon compounds, the laboratory work consisting of the preparation and study of the properties of selected organic compounds.
+The first two terms deal with the theory of solutions and analysis of the more common metals and salts.
+The last term is devoted to the chemistry of the carbon compounds, the laboratory work consisting of the preparation and study of the properties of selected organic compounds.